 - Cost of travel, conferences, or residency fees.

-- Costs related to an artistic project, such as help framing paintings before an exhibition.
+- Costs related to an artistic project, such as help framing paintings before an exhibition, or producing an album.

-Artists and teaching artists who would like to bring free arts experiences into a Boston community can apply for up to $2,000.
+Artists and teaching artists who would like to bring free arts experiences into a Boston community can apply for $1,000.
 We focus on neighborhoods that have a lower concentration of arts activities open to the public.

 - Chinatown-Leather District